-I am a multi-disciplinary writer, curator and designer based in London.
+I am a multi-disciplinary writer, curator and designer based in Berlin.

 A teenage obsession with graffiti art and street culture led me to start a blog on the subject.
 This evolved over the years, and under my ‘Scraffer‘ brand I ended up releasing a number of prints, curating several group shows and undertaking art consultancy work with various different brands.
 Thanks to this, I was able to work with some of the best street artists in the world, such as Blek le Rat, Invader, Ludo, Pure Evil, Remi Rough and Inkie, amongst others.